Kamalika1912/video_uploading_app/README.md

-Angular 2 Application to help clients video management.
+Angular 2 Application to help clients with video management.